sidsatapathy/MazeSolver/README.md

 # MazeSolver
 •	This program solves a maze of # and empty spaces, where # represents walls and the cursor travels through empty spaces.

 •	The input from the user is accepted as arguments to Main.java.
-The input is a location to the txt file, which has the maze defined.
+The input argument is a location to the txt file, which has the maze defined.
 Examples are present in the /test folder.

 •	The solution currently supports maze wall built with '#'.